MorsyB/Window-Detection/README.md

 2. Implementing a navigation system that allows the drone to autonomously navigate through detected windows in a safe and efficient manner.
 3. Evaluating the system effectiveness in terms of accuracy, safety, and reliability.
 By achieving these objectives, we aim to provide a proof-of-concept for a new type of aerial inspection and maintenance system.

-#### Algorithm:
+### Algorithm:
-The algorithm uses the following steps:

-1. Connect to the drone and take off.
-1. Open the video stream from the drone and start reading frames.
-1. For each frame, convert it to grayscale and threshold it.
-1. Find the largest contour in the binary image.
-1. Draw a bounding box around the largest contour and calculate its center.
-1. Move the drone in the direction of the object by using the find_path() function, which compares the object's center with the center of the frame and sends commands to the drone accordingly.
+The system converts each frame of the video stream to grayscale and applies a threshold to it, which results in a binary image.
+The binary image is then used to find the largest contour, which represents the window in the frame.
+The system then draws a bounding box around the largest contour, and calculates its center. then, the drone moves in the direction of the object by using the find_path() function, which compares the object's center with the center of the frame and sends commands to the drone accordingly and navigates it through the window.
-1. After the drone reaches the object, it flies towards it by moving forward, then lands.

-### Main functions:
+##### Main functions:

-- get_img() function retrieves the image from the video stream.
 - open_stream() is a thread function that reads frames from the stream and applies the image processing steps on each frame.
 - navigate() function starts the thread for opening the video stream and then reads frames from it, applies the image processing steps, and moves the drone accordingly using find_path() function.
 - find_path() function is responsible for controlling the drone's movement based on the position of the object being tracked in the video stream.